 🔖 6 min read

-In Japan, artistry in nature is not just appreciated in its magnificent mountains and majestic trees, but even more so in the smaller plants that reveal the country’s finest cultures and values throughout the centuries.
+In Japan, artistry in nature is not just appreciated in its magnificent mountains and majestic trees.
+But even more so in the smaller plants that reveal the country’s finest cultures and values throughout the centuries.
 Bonsai is a popular art form of growing miniature scales of trees in containers.
+Plus, Bonsai pots make for beautiful additions to homes.

 The History of Bonsai